alx-sch/CPP_Glossary/README.md

 - by emuminov, *Human explanation and step-by-step visualisation of the Ford-Johnson algorithm* (Nov 13, 2024), [DEV Community](https://dev.to/emuminov/human-explanation-and-step-by-step-visualisation-of-the-ford-johnson-algorithm-5g91).
 - by Mohammad A. Ibrahim, *Ford-Johnson Algorithm (Merge-insertion)* (Jul 22, 2025), [Medium](https://medium.com/@mohammad.ali.ibrahim.525/ford-johnson-algorithm-merge-insertion-4b024f0c3d42).

-However, these implementations — and many others I’ve seen — tend to overcomplicate the binary insertion step by keeping track of every single element in the main chain.
-While it might make sense (and a lot of work) to use *a<sub>x</sub>* as the last exclusive end when inserting *b<sub>x</sub>* into the main chain, this is not necessary to achieve the minimum number of comparisons as described here<sup><a href="#footnote1">[1]</a></sup>:
+However, these implementations — and many others I’ve seen — tend to overcomplicate the step of inserting via binary search by keeping track of every element in the main chain.
+While it might seem logical (and requires considerable effort) to use *a<sub>x</sub>* as the last exclusive end when inserting *b<sub>x</sub>* into the main chain, this is not necessary to stay within the allowed number of comparisons, as described here<sup><a href="#footnote1">[1]</a></sup>:

 <p align="center">
     <img src="https://github.com/alx-sch/42_CPP_00-04/blob/main/.assets/max_comp.png" alt="max_comp.png" width="650"/>